clever-agent/oivan-exam/README.md

 - The source code consists of 2 parts: Api and Client.
 - Api is a Rails app.
 Database is Postgres.
 The Api is Dockerized to run on Docker.
 - Api includes /portal for admin and /api for students.
-- Client is responsive Single Page App created with Reactjs and Bootstrap.
+- Client is a responsive Single Page App created with Reactjs and Bootstrap.
 - Api and Client are deployed to 2 different Amazon EC2 Instances.
 - Demo: [Oivan Example Demo](http://oivan-exam.clever-agent.com) (username: teacher@example.com, password: 12345678)
 ## 2. Installation